sebnitu/vrembem/docs/_packages/utility.md

 ## padding

 Add padding to an element using directional and size modifiers.
-Padding size and spacing values are generated from [`$spacing-map`](#spacing-map) variable map.
+Padding size and spacing values are generated from [`$gap-map`](#gap-map) variable map.

 - `padding` - Adds padding on all sides.
 - `padding-[size]` - Adds padding on all sides with a specific size key.